How Elizebeth Friedman Changed the Course of Two World Wars

 Abrams Books for Young Readers, 2021.
 44 pages.

 Review written May 15, 2021, from a library book

 This picture book biography features a female American code breaker, a woman I’d never heard of before – whose work was declassified in 2015, thirty-five years after her death.

 Most of us have heard of Alan Turing, the British mathematician who broke the German’s Enigma code.
-I hadn’t realized that America was working separately on cracking the code and succeeded separately to crack the code.
+I hadn’t realized that America was working separately on cracking the code and succeeded separately.
 And the person in charge of that effort was a woman, Elizebeth Friedman.

 Her work as a code breaker began long before that.
 She was hired in 1916 to try to find secret messages hidden in Shakespeare’s plays by Francis Bacon, whom her employer thought was the real author of the plays.
 She didn’t succeed in finding any, but that got her started in decoding.
 She and her husband were involved in the United States government’s first code-breaking unit, the Riverbank Department of Ciphers, in 1917 during World War I. They wrote pamphlets about the techniques they developed which are considered the basis for the modern science of cryptology.